dthompson-jti/safety-check-app-concept/README.md

 The project uses **Jotai** for its minimal, atomic state management model.
 State is divided into two logical areas:

 1.  **UI State (`src/data/atoms.ts`):** Manages the "control panel" of the UI.
 The primary state is managed by a single `appViewAtom`, which dictates which main workspace or view is visible.
-Other atoms control the visibility of global overlays like the History and Settings modals.
+Other atoms control the visibility of global overlays like the Settings modal.
 2.  **Application Data (`src/data/appDataAtoms.ts`):** Manages the core data of the application.
 It uses a reducer-like pattern with a write-only `dispatchActionAtom` to ensure all mutations are centralized and predictable.
 This architecture supports transient states (e.g., `'completing'`) to orchestrate complex, multi-stage UI animations without disrupting the data model's integrity or causing layout shifts.